 • Has the comfortable handle

-• Doesn’t forces you to bend down extremely
+• Doesn’t force you to bend down extremely

 Consider raking in rows.
 A row of leaves is easy to divide into sections that you can bucket.
 But best still is collecting them into a tarp.